 He had absolutely zero regard to how his selfishness would hurt me in the end.
 He liked one of his friends who had just broken up with her boyfriend, & he also started to nostalgically consider “what if” he decided to date the girl on his dance team that he was interested in before choosing to date me.
 I was NEVER a factor in his decision-making.
 He was too wrapped up in his ego & finding a new “hot” girl to make everyone, including his ex-girlfriend jealous.
 Even though he kept telling me that he “loved” me, from his actions alone, I knew he was lying.

-My 3rd long-distance relationship was only for 10 months with my boyfriend who was a sniper in the Marine Corps.
+My 3rd long-distance relationship was only for 10 months with a sniper in the United States Marine Corps.
 I first met him at a party when I was still with my 2nd long-distance boyfriend.
-We didn’t talk much at all that night, nor was I interested.
-He tried to talk to me, but I made it abundantly clear to him that I was in a committed relationship & only had eyes for my boyfriend.
+We didn’t talk much at all that night.
+I made it abundantly clear to him that I was in a happy relationship & only have eyes for my boyfriend.
 After my previous boyfriend & I broke up, I took four months to heal my heart.
-I then found out through the grapevine that he had a huge crush on me, even though I did not remember much about meeting him at the party.
+I then found out through the grapevine that he had a huge crush on me.

 Since we barely interacted at the party, he didn’t have enough confidence to try & talk to me again.
 So on a whim, I decided to message him late one night on Facebook.
-He was in Japan at the time, so I asked him what time it was over there. lol We ended up chatting over Facebook messenger for several months before meeting again in person.
-That’s probably why I assumed a long-distance relationship would work out for me this time, but I quickly learned that I was dead WRONG!
+In Japan at the time, I asked what time it was over there.
+Chatting for months before meeting again in person, I assumed a long-distance relationship would work out this time.
+But I was WRONG!

-When he was finally home long enough for us to go on dates, go on quick weekend trips, or have staycations at a hotel for the weekend, I quickly realized that our online chemistry was all that we had.
-It also hadn’t occurred to me that it’s easy to be clever & witty through Facebook messages, especially when you have the time to think through what you want to say.
-While I figured we’d at least have some chemistry in person, the excitement of finally spending time together in-person turned bleak, as the tiny spark we had fizzled out quickly.
-The more I got to know him, the more I knew that I needed to break up with him as soon as possible.
+When home long enough for us to go on dates, trips, or staycations, our online chemistry was all we had.
+It hadn’t occurred to me that it’s easy to be witty online, especially with time to craft the perfect reply.
+While I figured we’d at least have some chemistry, the excitement of finally spending time together in person turned bleak.
+The tiny spark we had fizzled out quickly.
+The more I got to know him, the more I knew that I needed to break up with him.

 It’s easy for anyone to be charming & witty online, but nothing compares to in-person chemistry.
 Talking to someone for a few days, weeks, or even months online actually means NOTHING.
 You still need to spend quality time with someone in-person to know who they are, how they act, & how they carry themselves on a daily basis.
 If you feel like punching yourself in the face or need to be drunk or high to tolerate them, because you NEVER have anything to talk about, take it as a huge red flag & end it.
 There was no way that I could settle with our relationship.
 It got to a point that even thinking about having to be intimate with him repulsed me, & it felt like ants were crawling all over my body when he tried to touch me.

-When I love someone, I enjoy & want all forms or intimacy.
-I need a husband who can engage in a deep conversation with me.
-I need a man who challenges me to be better & do better throughout my lifetime, throughout our marriage, & as we grow old together.
-I know I’m in love with someone when I can’t keep my hands off of them, & I want to always feel irresistible to them too.
+When I love someone, I enjoy & want all forms of intimacy.
+I want deep conversations with a man who challenges me to be better & do better throughout my lifetime, throughout our marriage, & as we grow old together.
+I’m in love when I can’t keep my hands off of them, & I feel irresistible to them too.

 I was overly ecstatic whenever he’d get deployed to the other side of the world.
-I didn’t understand his sense of humor, & I hated not being able to genuinely laugh anymore.
+His sense of humor was confusing, & I hated not being able to genuinely laugh anymore.
 He was smothering & obsessed with me.
 I was so much happier when he was gone, & I was alone.
-I felt suffocated when he’d ask to spend more quality time together.
+It was suffocating when he’d ask to spend more quality time together.
 In the end, since I wasn’t interested in being intimate with him anymore, I wasn’t surprised when he went elsewhere to get it.
 In fact, I was actually relieved that I finally had a reason to end it, because I didn’t want to dump him while he was still deployed.
 I forgave him for the choices he made that lead to our break up, & I forgave myself for not being honest with him or myself to end it before it turned into a huge mess.

 To anyone already in or currently considering getting into a long-distance relationship with someone, here’s my final advice: